DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 ## Artifacts

 The GitHub tag archive contains the OctoPrint plugin and native runner source, but no model or runner binary.
-A complete release has eight runtime Wheels:
+A complete release has nine runtime Wheels:

 | Distribution | Platform files | Channel |
 | --- | --- | --- |